Brand Strategy

 On paper, the benefits are straightforward.

-• Audience Reach: You get to introduce your brand to their customers.
+• Audience Reach: You can introduce your brand to your customers.
 They get to do the same with yours.
 It’s new leads, theoretically for free.

 • Shared Credibility: If you partner with a trusted brand, some trust rubs off on you.
 You get to borrow their reputation to bolster your own.